 - Take preferences into account.
 It’s also important for managers to have explicit conversations with their people about what works best for them concerning 1:1s.
 For example, does your employee want to do all their 1:1s via Zoom?
 Or do they prefer to chat on the phone?
 If a manager can take a minute to take these preferences into account, it allows employees to be who they are.
 Shannon shared that, especially during the pandemic, it’s important to create diverse spaces where employees feel safe and vulnerable - instead of taking all of your meetings on Zoom, experiment with taking a walk and talk on your phone (to increase movement and fluid thinking) or encourage a culture where you can be comfortable turning cameras off.

 3. Approach employee recognition intentionally

 Recognition is one of the most powerful ways for leaders to connect with their employees.
 Manager-driven recognition is especially powerful, so employees feel both seen and valued for all the hard work they’re doing behind the scenes.
 Research has found that favorable treatment from a manager is synonymous with support from the organization.
 When employees feel appreciated by their company, their motivation to continue receiving employee rewards and their level of job performance increase accordingly.

 How we recognize our team at Blueboard

-If planning a spot recognition program for rewarding culture champions who are living your company values, grab a copy of our free planning guide:
+If planning a spot recognition program for rewarding culture champions who are living your company values, grab a copy of our free employee recognition planning guide:

 4. Create space for feedback